 - Zero-click searches have been on the rise for a few years now, finally reaching about 50% in June 2019 — and this isn’t a trend that’s stopping anytime soon (in September 2019 it hit 56%)

 - Mobile searches, which drive the most search traffic these days, are also the largest culprit of zero-clicks (no surprise here)

 - Pretty much every search happens on Google — 94% to be exact

 - Paid search ads will probably start to see a decline in CTR (click-through rate) soon, too

 And most importantly:

-- There’s still marketing opportunity with zero-click searches — it just requires us to think a bit differently and double-down on rich, valuable content
+- There’s still marketing opportunity with zero-click searches — it just requires us to think a bit differently and double-down on rich, valuable content and long-tail keywords

 Position Zero Threw the SEO Industry a Curveball

 When Google announced and launched the position zero/featured snippet result, we were all under the impression that aiming for and successfully gaining that coveted position would lead to a deluge of click-throughs.

 In reality, we didn’t understand Google’s full purpose in rolling out this search experience update.
 Since people got the answer they needed right away, they had no reason to click on our website and head into our funnel.
 It also affected click-through rates in positions one, two, three … everything beneath position zero, too.
 And we all know traffic drives revenue (well, it’s a little more complicated than that, but that’s a story for another time), so if we aren’t grabbing traffic through our position zero win, we’re not getting the leads we need to serve our clients’ and our own business objectives.